david-sai/bruin-bowl/README.md

 - While a different popup allows users to select a profile picture from a range of options.

 ## Features
-Features we originally included in the project proposal are the leaderboard and point calculation (see above), category and game mode selection (see above), and profile picture selection.
+The three features we originally included in the project proposal are the leaderboard and point calculation (see above), category and game mode selection (see above), and profile picture selection.

 When users first create their account, they have the option of selecting a profile picture.